Bounded Solutions in Incompressible Hydrodynamics: Application to the Euler problem

 Moreover, this solutions lies in the space $C^1([0, T[ ; B^0_{\infty, 1})$. \end{cor}

-\begin{rmk} Note that condition \eqref{eq:corCond} is a rather natural one for a well-posedness result, as $u(t) - u(0) \in \mc S'_h$ it implies that the flow is, unlike the Poiseuille-type flow \eqref{ieq:Unif}, not driven by an exterior action (recall that $\mc S'_h$ is a space of functions that are ``on average'' zero at $|x| \rightarrow + \infty$).
+\begin{rmk} Note that condition \eqref{eq:c2corCond} is a rather natural one for a well-posedness result, as $u(t) - u(0) \in \mc S'_h$ implies that the flow is, unlike the Poiseuille-type flow \eqref{ieq:c2Unif}, not driven by an exterior action (recall that $\mc S'_h$ is a space of functions that are ``on average'' zero at $|x| \rightarrow + \infty$).
 A flow that is left to its own devices must be deterministic. \end{rmk}

-\begin{proof} Thanks to Theorem \ref{t:Euler}, the proof is straightforward.
+\begin{proof} Thanks to Theorem \ref{t:c2Euler}, the proof is straightforward.
 With the help of the results of \cite{PP}, we have a $T > 0$ such that the projected problem has a unique solution $u \in C^0_T (B^1_{\infty, 1}) \cap C^1_T(B^0_{\infty, 1})$ with initial datum $u_0$.
-This solution must also solve the original Euler problem with the same initial datum.
+This solution must also solve the original Euler problem with the same initial datum, as well as fulfilling \eqref{eq:c2corCond}.

-On the other hand, by Theorem \ref{t:Euler}, any solution $v \in C^0_T(B^1_{\infty, 1}) \hookrightarrow C^0_T (L^\infty)$ that fulfills condition \eqref{eq:corCond} must also solve the projected problem \eqref{eq:EulerP} with the initial datum $u_0$, and so must coincide with $u$ on $[0, T[ \times \R^d$. \end{proof}
+On the other hand, by Theorem \ref{t:c2Euler}, any solution $v \in C^0_T(B^1_{\infty, 1}) \hookrightarrow C^0_T (L^\infty)$ that fulfills condition \eqref{eq:c2corCond} must also solve the projected problem \eqref{eq:c2EulerP} with the initial datum $u_0$, and so must coincide with $u$ on $[0, T[ \times \R^d$. \end{proof}